KCN-judu/luna_engine/README.md

 # KCN-judu/luna_engine

-This is a humble implementation of a 2D pixel game engine based on Pixi.js(written for MGPIC2025).
+This is a implementation of a 2D game engine based on Yoorkin/rabbit-tea and referenced some implementation of moonbitlang/pixel-adventure.mbt (written for MGPIC2025).
 Math supported by @Luna-Flow and @Kaida-Amethyst/math.